How does dialysis work?

 The next step is to empty the fluid from the right half and replace it with fresh, clear fluid.
 Again, colored particles will move (diffuse) from the left half to right the right half and spread evenly throughout the entire box.
 If you repeat this procedure several times, eventually almost no color will be left in the half that was originally colored.

 Dialysis works in a similar way: Blood is like the colored fluid.
 It contains many substances that are dissolved into particles.
-In dialysis, it is brought very close to a clear liquid (dialysis fluid, or dialysate) that contains few particles.
+In dialysis, it is brought very close to a clear liquid (dialysis fluid).
 The blood and dialysis fluid are separated only by a thin wall, called a semipermeable membrane.
 This membrane allows particles that the body needs to get rid of to pass through it, but doesn’t let important parts of the blood (e.g. blood cells) pass through.

 Some dialysis methods use pressure to "push" water out of the blood.
 When the water is removed, any harmful substances dissolved in the water are removed at the same time.
 The technical term for this procedure is convection.
 Some hemodialysis devices can use convection as well as diffusion.

-Hemodialysis usually takes around four to five hours.
+Each session lasts about four to five hours.
 During this time, all the blood in the body is pumped through the dialysis device several times.
 Afterwards, the blood is clean enough.
-In Germany, hemodialysis is usually done three times a week.
+In Germany, hemodialysis is typically carried out three to four times per week.
+It is best to talk to your doctor if you would rather come more often but for shorter individual sessions.
+It is possible that you could try out an individualized schedule.

 How does peritoneal dialysis work?

 After a few hours, you drain the dialysis fluid from your abdominal cavity again and then usually replace it with fresh dialysis fluid right away so that the blood is constantly being cleaned.
-At night, you can use a device called a cycler to automatically drain and replace the dialysis fluid.
+Alternatively, some people use a device that they remained connected to overnight called a cycler to replace the dialysis fluid.

 Illustration: In peritoneal dialysis, dialysis fluid is passed into the abdominal cavity – as described in the information